The Best Brown Soda Bread Recipe (traditional, Irish brown bread)

 Yet early recipes for the Irish bread published on the site call for “good wheaten meal,” not white flour.
 And since the easy recipe for soda bread I was taught in Ireland called for a stunningly rich whole wheat flour, I’m inclined to think that this heartier, whole wheat soda bread is truly authentic Irish soda bread.

-So what do you need to make a crusty loaf of wholemeal Irish soda bread?
+What do you need to make a crusty loaf of wholemeal Irish soda bread?
 It just takes 5 inexpensive ingredients:

 - Stone ground whole wheat flour (scroll down for tips on sourcing the best stone ground flour)